SeaShackleton/rg-test-app/frontend/rg-app/README.md

 npm install

 ## Define Environment
- *Make sure to update the apiUrl in src/environments/environment.ts
+ *Make sure to update the apiUrl in "src/environments/environment.ts" to the proper IP address where the API is running

 ## Development server